 Top Five John Romita-Designed Costumes!

-Top Five Month (check here to see an archive of all the top five lists featured so far this month) concludes with a look at the brilliant costume design work of John Romita Sr. Romita was SUCH an excellent costume designer that almost all of the prominent costumes that he designed are STILL being used today, while most other costumes get changed over the years.
+Top Five Month (check here to see an archive of all the top five lists featured so far) concludes with a look at the brilliant costume design work of John Romita Sr. Romita was SUCH an excellent costume designer that almost all of the prominent costumes that he designed are STILL being used today, while most other costumes get changed over the years.
 Here are his top five costumes that he designed (or co-designed)!

 One thing you will notice on this list is that Romita goes for simple 9 times out of 10, but simple is often the most memorable.
 In the case of this Brother Voodoo costume, perhaps it is a bit TOO simple, but still, this is a memorable costume that was used pretty much constantly for decades.